A Relaxing Day at Lake Garda and Sirmione

 A Day Trip From Verona With Pagus Wine Tours

 Instead we considered several different options available through Pagus Wine Tours.
-Concerned that David would not enjoy the red wine tour – even if he tasted expensive Volpollicello or Amarone wines – we debated either a pure 3 stop Lake Garda tour or a tour which would give us a taste test of Lake Garda with a wine tour.
+I was oncerned that David would not enjoy the red wine tour – even if he tasted expensive Volpollicello or Amarone wines.
+So we debated either a pure 3 stop Lake Garda tour or a tour which would give us a taste test of Lake Garda with a wine tour.
 We opted for the latter.
-Caught grape harvesting in action!
+And we caught grape harvesting in action!

-The online reservation system was not able to get me an electronic ticket but a quick email to Alessandro assured me we were booked and paid up.
+The online reservation system did not give me an electronic ticket.
+But a quick email to Alessandro assured me we were booked and paid up.
 He told us to meet “in front of Castelvecchio near the statue beside the bar with the tables outside”.
 How unique a spot would that be in Italy?
-As it turned out, at 9am there was only one such option and it was easy to spot the Pagus van when it arrived.
+As it turned out, at 9am there was only one such option.
+And it was easy to spot the Pagus van when it arrived.

 The Resort Town of Sirmione

-If we looked north we could see the mountains that ringed the lake as the mist rolled out.
+When we looked north, we saw the mountains that ringed the lake as the mist rolled out.
 Apparently fog in this region was a common occurrence.

-Our boat skipper even took us over the underwater line that feeds the famous hot spring waters to Sirmione – easily spotted by the bubbles floating up from the line.
-Apparently, you can get a doctor’s prescription to get free treatments for a variety of ailments – or find one of the many spots where you can pay.
+Our boat skipper even took us over the underwater line that feeds the famous hot spring waters to Sirmione.
+The bubbles floating up from the line were easily spotted.
+Apparently, you can get a doctor’s prescription to get free treatments for a variety of ailments.
+Or find one of the many spots where you can pay.